 I have spent my entire career asking questions.
 I get that from my Mom, the most curious person I know.
 I began my career as a litigation attorney, representing everyone from police officers to Fortune 100 companies.
 After feeling stuck for some time, I asked myself, “Is this really what I want to do with my life?”
 Spoiler alert, it wasn’t.
 So I went back to school at Northwestern and got a Master’s in Learning and Organizational Change.

 It was at Northwestern that I began to do some coaching for a team of high potential leaders.
 I loved the connections I made with clients and the positive impact each one-hour session had.

 Hoping to have that same impact, I accepted a position at a Fortune 100 company as a consultant tasked with helping leaders and teams be more effective.
 There I noticed how many teams were in survival mode – ping-ponging from one initiative to the next without a minute to reflect on how they were working or the impact it was having.

 When I was able to convince a leader or team to pause, take stock of their ways of working, and to put themselves in their customers shoes to figure out how to work better, I saw them thrive.
 Seeing the impact it had brought me back to my coaching days.

 I decided to start my own business to create more of those moments.
-I ask a lot of questions and use a data-driven approach coupled with pragmatic tools and techniques to help leaders and teams strengthen connections and amplify their impact.
+I ask a lot of questions and use a data-driven approach coupled with pragmatic tools and techniques to help leaders and teams work better together and deliver greater value to their customers.